 Stemple introduces the little known ornithologist Frank Chapman and his development of the Christmas Day Bird Count.
 She also talks about that count, how it works, why it is so important and how kids can be involved.

 Conversational in tone but with a wonderfully conveyed enthusiasm for birds and bird conservation, this book is perfect to use with kids in a classroom or storytime to introduce birding and spark interest in understanding and supporting conservation.
 Practical ideas and examples of how kids can be involved in the count are especially important as Stemple assures kids they can participate at their own bird feeders for a specific (and short) amount of time that is very practical.
-Cover Robin’s collage illustrations are as gorgeous as they are inviting.
+Clover Robin’s collage illustrations are as gorgeous as they are inviting.
 Back matter includes additional information about Chapman, how kids can be involved in Count Day and in helping to save birds.

 Birds of a Feather: Bowerbirds and Me, by Susan B. Roth (Holiday House/Neil Porter, 2019)